Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Real-World Experiments

 To track the planned trajectories, our robot control stack constantly updates the torque command of each joint to achieve the desired motion.
 In more detail, in each control loop that runs at 500Hz, the robot control stack firstly decides the desired \gls{com} acceleration and the foot state based on the planned trajectories as well as the state feedback of the robot.
 For instance, the desired \gls{com} acceleration $\ddot{\bm{x}}$ is determined through a PD control law:

 where $\bm{K}_p$ and $\bm{K}_d$ are the PD gains, $\bm{x}^{des}$ and $\dot{\bm{x}}^{des}$ are the desired \gls{com} position and velocity interpolated from the planned trajectories, and $\bm{x}^{fb}$ and $\dot{\bm{x}}^{fb}$ are the state feedback of the \gls{com} position and velocity.
 To set the desired foot state, we firstly create swing trajectories in between adjacent contacts, and then query the foot state from these swing trajectories for each time step of the control loop.
 After having the desired \gls{com} acceleration and the desired foot state, the robot control stack employs a whole-body inverse dynamics controller developed by PAL Robotics to compute the torque command of each joint.
+To ensure successful tracking, the inverse dynamics controller requires a precise whole-body model to accurately capture the inertial characteristics of the robot.
+When there are model uncertainties, it is worthwhile to consider robust control strategies to accommodate noise and inaccuracies within the control framework~\cite{del2016robustness}.

 Our software implementation is based on the ROS framework~\cite{ros}, and the communication between the planning node and the robot control stack is achieved through the ROS subscriber/publisher protocol.
 Furthermore, we implement the planning node in Python as described in \cref{sec:implementation_details}, and we develop the robot control stack using C++.